Natural Breathing vs. the Breathing Control System

 How do you know what true Natural Breathing is?

 Watching how you actually breathe, when you “stop holding your breath” and “get out of the way”, might give you a clue.
-This happens when you sigh, yawn, have an emotion, run, fall asleep, laugh, are excited, feel love, etc.
+This happens when you sigh, yawn, have an emotion, run, fall asleep, laugh, are excited, make love, etc.

 In the above situations you can find certain similarities or common thread of how Natural Breathing happens.
-So, it stands to reason, that changes in the way you breathe, when you are “caught off guard”, indicates what our breathing really wants to do, when it is not controlled, but set free.
+So, it stands to reason, that changes in the way you breathe, when you are “caught off guard”, indicates what your breathing really wants to do, when it is not controlled, but set free.

 Having identified those characteristics, you can purposely jump-start this Natural Breathing and reap all the benefits of naturally being fueled and supported by Life-force.